hsymicm/waspada-app/README.md

 # Waspada App

-Waspada App is a mobile application designed to provide real-time information about traffic accidents built with React Native, Expo, and Firebase.
+Waspada is a mobile application designed to provide real-time information about traffic accidents built with React Native, Expo, and Firebase.

 ![thumbnail](https://i.imgur.com/tHgC09W.png)